ToothlessRider/Sem_3_Notes/Big_Data_Notes.md

 2. **Availabilit**y: the system continues to operate, even if nodes in a cluster crash, or some hardware or software parts are down due to upgrades

 3. **Partition Tolerance**: the system continues to operate in the presence of network partitions

 ---

+Q4. **What is a NoSQL Database?**

+Ans.
+- NoSQL Database is used to refer a non-SQL or non relational database.
+- Mechanism for storage and retrieval of data other than tabular relations model
+- It doesn't use tables for storing data
+- Generally used to store big data and real-time web applications

+---

+Q4. **What is HDFS?**

+Ans.
+Hadoop Distributed File System (HDFS) is the primary storage system used by Hadoop.
+It is a framework for processing and analyzing Big Data.
+HDFS is designed to store and manage large datasets across multiple machines while providing fault tolerance.

+#### Working
+- It divides files into smaller blocks and distributes them accross a cluster of machines
+- Each block is replicated multiple times to ensure fault tolerance.
+- The Master/Slave architecture includes a NameNode (master) for metadata management and DataNodes (slaves) for storing data.

+---